danfuzz/samizdat/doc/samizdat-0.md

 ------------------

 The following is a BNF/PEG-like description of the node / tree syntax.
-A program is parsed by matching the top `program` rule, which yields a `function` node.
+A program is parsed by matching the `program` rule, which yields a `function` node.
 On the right-hand side of rules, a stringlet literal indicates a token whose `type` is the literal value, and an identifier indicates a tree syntax rule to match.
 All of `*` `+` `?` `(` `)` have